carpentries-incubator/latex-novice-typesetting/_episodes/02-basic-typesetting.md

 \chapter{The Battle\footnote{This version of the death of Uail is not correct.
 Also Cnocha is not in Lochlann but in Ireland.}}
 ```

 This throws an error.
-Because we didn't get it before, we know it must be a result of the new placement of the footnote command. $\LaTeX$ error messages can be hard to decipher, but in this instance the error is caused because chapter headings are not like regular text.
+Because we didn't get it before, we know it must be a result of the new placement of the footnote command.
+LaTeX error messages can be hard to decipher, but in this instance the error is caused because chapter headings are not like regular text.
 Their appearance at the beginning of a chapter, in the Table of Contents, and in page headers is all formatted very specifically and including a footnote in the argument to the `\chapter{}` command messes some of that up.

 In order to resolve this, we can add an option to the `\chapter{}` command that specifies an alternate version of the title, without the footnote.